 Resources are centrally located as well as in individual class areas.
 The range includes non-fiction books, posters, pictures, paintings, photographs, DVDs, artefacts, documentation, costumes and ICT software.
 The school library also has appropriate and recently-updated resources for children to use.
 Fiction books help to personalise historical events, themes and periods and to develop empathy.
-Our learning and teaching in history also recognises the importance of the local area, with a number of our investigations involving observation, recording, presentation, interpretation and the evaluation of historical information outside of the classroom, e.g. the Urban studies Centre, National Holocaust Centre and Eyam.
-History also 'comes alive' through visitors into school and themed days including 'History Van' and the Young Shakespeare Company.
+Our learning and teaching in history also recognises the importance of the local area, with a number of our investigations involving observation, recording, presentation, interpretation and the evaluation of historical information outside of the classroom, e.g. the Urban Studies Centre, National Holocaust Centre and Eyam.
+History also 'comes alive' through visitors into school, including 'History Van' and the Young Shakespeare Company.
+Themed days add further enrichment to our history curriculum.